ryanzhao2/Portfolio/src/content/contact/_content/contact.md

 ---
 title: "Contact"
-buttonText: "email me!"
+buttonText: "Get in touch"
-content: "Are you interested in any of my projects?
-Are you curious about my work?
-Want a good book recommendation?"
+content: "Have a project in mind?
+Want to discuss technology or just connect?
+I'm always open to interesting conversations and new opportunities."
 ---